Knife storage and sales

 Know the law around selling weapons

-You must understand the law regarding weapon sales.
+You must understand the law about weapon sales.

 • You cannot purchase, use, or possess a prohibited weapon without a Chief Commissioner’s Approval or a Governor in Council Exemption.
 This includes possession to sell.